mxmxmx/temps_utile-/BOM_rev.md

 (†) it's possibly to switch the jack/output labelled "c4" between the DAC and a regular GPIO pin; that's what the one jumper is for. as typically you'd use the DAC (unless using a teensy 3.0), i'd probably just hard-wire it.

-(††) also see the build guide: we need 14 pins on either side plus the DAC pin, so best to simply use 14 on the one side, and 13 + 2 on the other.
+(††) see the build guide: we need 14 pins on either side plus the DAC pin, so best to simply use 14 on the one side, and 13 + 2 on the other.

-(†††) way cheaper than mouser is http://www.soselectronic.com/
+(†††) you can find these 1.3" displays on ebay or aliexpress for < 10$. as long as the description claims that they are `SH1106` or `SSD1306` and the pinout is: `GND - VCC - D0 - D1 - RST - DC - CS`, they should work (or `GND - VCC - CLK - MOSI - RES - DC - CS`, which is the same). **make sure you get the right size**: 1.3" (not 0.96")!
+- alternatively, [here](https://github.com/mxmxmx/O_C/tree/master/hardware/gerbers/128x64_1_3_oled) are **.brd/.sch** files for a/the OLED carrier board. in that case, you'd need to get the **bare** OLED (and some passives). [for example here](http://www.buydisplay.com/default/serial-spi-1-3-inch-128x64-oled-display-module-ssd1306-white-on-black) (though there's cheaper options for getting bare OLEDs).